When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: surprising a date

-Aside from housing a cellar bar, a bottle shop, a cocktail workshop, and a rooftop terrace, TT Liquor somehow found space to squeeze in an intimate 52-seater screening room, too.
-They show classic flicks Tuesday – Friday, and apart from being one of the most unusual cinemas in town, they’re also one of the cheapest: your £15 ticket will net you a bespoke cocktail (designed to match with the film in some way), and half a pizza to boot.
+Aside from housing a cellar bar, a bottle shop, a cocktail workshop, a Greek-Australian fusion restaurant and a rooftop terrace, TT Liquor somehow found space to squeeze in an intimate 52-seater screening room, too.
+They show classic flicks Tuesday – Friday, and apart from being one of the most unusual cinemas in London, they’re also one of the cheapest: your £15 ticket will net you a bespoke cocktail (designed to match with the film in some way) to boot.

 Close-Up Cinema | Shoreditch